 - The Coca-Cola Company (KO): Few companies are better known than Coca-Cola.
 Today, Coca-Cola is a global company with more than 700,000 employees across the company and its bottling partners.
 As of December 2020, it's worth $229 billion.

 From time to time, you'll find a situation where a former blue-chip stock goes bankrupt, such as the demise of Eastman Kodak in 2012.
 However, as surprising as it may sound, even in cases like that, long-term owners can end up making money due to a combination of dividends, spin-offs, and tax credits.

-The reality is that if you are reasonably diversified, hold for a long enough period, and buy at a price, so the normalized earnings yield of the blue-chip stocks is reasonable relative to U.S. Treasury bond yield, short of a catastrophic war or outside context event, there has never been a time in American history where you'd have gone broke buying blue-chip stocks as a class.
-Sure, you had periods like 1929-1933, 1973-1974, and 2007-2009; periods during which you watched 1/3 or 1/2 of your wealth disappear right before your eyes in terms of quoted market value.
+The reality is that if you are reasonably diversified, hold for a long enough period, and buy at a reasonable price, short of a catastrophic war or outside context event, there has never been a time in American history where you'd have gone broke buying blue-chip stocks as a class.
+Sure, you had periods like 1929-1933, 1973-1974, and 2007-2009, which were periods during which many investors watched 1/3 or 1/2 of their wealth disappear right before their eyes in terms of quoted market value.
 That's part of the trade-off.
 Those times will return, again and again.
 If you hold equities, you will experience that pain.
-Deal with it.
-Get over it.
-If you think it can be avoided, you shouldn't own stocks.
-To the true buy-and-hold investor, it doesn't mean much; a blip on the multi-generational holding chart that will eventually be forgotten.

 That's why it's essential to keep in mind that blue-chip stocks are typically part of a buy-and-hold strategy with a longer timeline.
 They can be a valuable part of a diversified portfolio that includes lower-risk investments like bonds.